abhilak/javascript-compiler/README.md

 # Practical JavaScript Compiler

 ## Issues
-- declaration don't have the semicolon check rule
+- declaration doesn't have the semicolon check rule
 - empty statement
+- both the parent and the child stores the registers
+- flushing of temporary registers
+- flushing all dirty registers at the end of the function

 ## Unique Stuff
 - Breaks and continues don't signal errors, but they are silently removed